konosp/adobe-analytics-reports-api-v2.0/README.md

 - No support for segments
 - No support for custom sorting
 - Not much customisation on the private key location

-# Reading
-If you are interested to read more, have a look at http://analyticsmayhem.com